swdrop/vs-archive-project/README.md

 - The goal of the overall project is to reformat Vin's collection of audio interview recordings and make them as accessible as copyright and storage will allow.
 - The goal of this GitHub repository is to (eventually) capture metadata and transcriptions for the interviews as well as provide status and workflow documentation.

-## Repository structure for vs-archive-project:
+## Repository structure for vs-archive-project
 ```
 .
 ├── interviews/                         # folder per interview